 There is no doubt that the pandemic that we are currently experiencing is having an enormous and potentially devastating impacts on economies and individual household finances across the globe.
 The domino-effect of financial stress can be felt deeply in our emotional and mental health by decreasing feelings of self-worth and increasing a sense of hopelessness.

 In a situation that may seem dire, there are tools and steps we can each take to take control of our finances which can improve our overall health and well-being, as well.
+With so much available in the tech world, you can even find fun ways of creating extra wealth and play games for real money.
 Continue reading to discover free financial tools and tips to guide you in this uncertain time.

 Please note: This article does not contain financial, healthcare or therapeutic advice.
 If you are concerned about your health or well-being, speak with a health professional or visit your nearest medical facility in an emergency.
 This is a collaborative article.